FAQ

 Q.

-Are there places you won’t go in fiction?
-Scenes you won’t write?
+Are there scenes you won’t go to in fiction?

 Q.